Cords Cords Cords Cords

 What Is ERP Integration and How Does It Work?

-ERP integration
+What is ERP integration

-The current economic environment demands that companies deliver exceptional customer experiences throughout the customer lifecycle.
-Fifty-nine percent of consumers say that they now place more importance on the customer experience when choosing the brand from which to buy.1 Enterprise Resource Planning (ERP) systems play a critical role in providing the data needed to deliver those customer experiences.
-Traditionally used as back-office systems handling accounting and financial information, ERP systems must now connect with customer-facing systems such as Customer Relationship Management (CRM), e-commerce, customer service, and many others to enable a seamless customer journey.
+Enterprise Resource Planning (ERP) systems play a critical role in providing the data needed to deliver those customer experiences.
+Traditionally used as back-office systems handling accounting and financial information, ERPs must now connect with customer-facing systems such as Customer Relationship Management (CRM), ecommerce, customer service, and many others to enable a seamless customer journey.

 Companies need a modern approach to ERP integration that overcomes challenges and puts them on the path to deliver exceptional customer experiences.

-What Is ERP?
+What is an ERP?

-The term ERP system is often used synonymously with the financial system (accounting, invoicing, financial reporting).
-Eighty-nine percent of the respondents in a survey considered accounting the most critical ERP function.2 But vendors with integrated business software also offer many other modules, such as business intelligence (BI), customer relationship management (CRM), omnichannel commerce, material requirements planning (MRP), supply chain management (SCM), and human resource planning (HRP).
+The term “ERP system” is often used synonymously with “financial system” (accounting, invoicing, financial reporting).
+Eighty-nine percent of the respondents in a survey considered accounting the most critical ERP function,² but vendors with integrated business software also offer many other modules – such as business intelligence (BI), customer relationship management (CRM), omnichannel commerce, material requirements planning (MRP), supply chain management (SCM), and human resource management (HRM).

-What Is ERP Integration?
+What is ERP integration?

-Challenges Faced without ERP Integration
+Challenges faced without ERP integration

 In today’s current economic climate, if your company does not have an ERP system integration, you face numerous challenges that stifle your ability to compete.

-Data Silos
+• Data Silos

 Data silos prevent companies from getting the most out of their systems.
 ERP systems that were implemented years ago might sit in legacy and on-premises data silos, while newer applications reside in the cloud.
 Disparate data silos lead to redundancy, inefficiency, and inaccurate data.

-Slow Manual Processes
+• Slow Manual Processes

-Lack of Real-Time and Accurate Data
+• Lack of Real-Time and Accurate Data

-Disconnected systems mean manual data updates, which create a delay in information exchange across the customer lifecycle.
-While manually processing a new customer order, the rest of the company does not have access to the order in real time.
 Manufacturing might build inventory for a different product than what was ordered.
 The customer will not receive the status of the order.
 Accounting won’t send an invoice to the customer or book revenue.
 Everything waits until the order is processed manually.

-Inability to Achieve Strategic Customer Experience Initiatives
+• Inability to Achieve Strategic Customer Experience Initiatives

 Integration is imperative if businesses are to deliver on customer experience initiatives.
 An ERP system contains crucial financial, product, fulfillment, and other customer-related information.
 Without an integrated view of customers, companies like Amazon could not make in-the-moment recommendations on products to buy or give real-time status when the product arrives at your door.

-Types of ERP Integrations
+Types of ERP integration

 The role of ERP systems in system integration is crucial as they hold customer, product, and sales order data.
-The types of ERP integrations that optimize business workflows are numerous; here are a few key ones to consider:
+The types of ERP integration that optimize business workflows are numerous; here are a few key ones to consider:

-CRM-ERP Integration: Connecting Demand with Supply
+• CRM-ERP Integration: Connecting Demand with Supply

 Sales focuses on increasing revenue by acquiring, satisfying, upselling, and cross-selling customers.
 The CRM system holds the customer contact and interaction information, but it must connect to an ERP for order management, fulfillment, and shipping.
-The CRM with the largest market share is Salesforce Sales Cloud, but there are many others, including Adobe, Microsoft Dynamics, SAP, and SugarCRM.
-Some ERP systems include CRM modules.

-E-Commerce-ERP Integration: Making Front-End Data Available
+• Ecommerce-ERP Integration: Making Front-End Data Available

-The COVID-19 pandemic accelerated the move to e-commerce as companies were forced to shift from in-person to contactless sales and services overnight.
-E-commerce platforms provide customer browsing, ordering, and payment capabilities and are often the first contact with the customer.
-The e-commerce platform must integrate with the ERP to manage the order fulfillment process — checking or updating inventory and shipping the product.
-There are many e-commerce platforms, including Amazon, BigCommerce, Magento, Shopify, and others.
+The COVID-19 pandemic accelerated the move to ecommerce as companies were forced to shift from in-person to contactless sales and services overnight.
+Ecommerce platforms provide customer browsing, ordering, and payment capabilities and are often the first contact with the customer.

-ERP-ERP Integration: Ensuring Accurate Financial Data
+• ERP-ERP Integration: Ensuring Accurate Financial Data

 Companies may have multiple ERP systems, whether due to acquisitions, mergers, or departmental preferences.
-These ERP systems need to be connected to each other to work as integrated ERP systems to create a consistent and accurate view of customer and product data.
-The ERP systems used by many companies include Epicor, Microsoft Dynamics 365, Oracle NetSuite, SAP S/4 HANA, Sage, Workday Financials, and others.
+These ERP systems need to be connected to each other to create a consistent and accurate view of customer and product data.

-Customer Service-ERP Integration: Tracking Support via Customer Service Systems
+• Customer Service-ERP Integration: Tracking Support via Customer Service Systems

-Excellent customer service boosts customer satisfaction, reduces churn, and responds to customer needs faster and intelligently.
-A broad range of applications handle customer service, support, and field service.
-Customer service software handles omnichannel capabilities, self-service capabilities, and proactive interactions through predictive analytics and AI.
-Customer support software often called IT Service Management (ITSM), manages IT desk and incident request management.
+Customer support software, often called IT Service Management (ITSM), manages IT desk and incident request management.
 Field service software manages warranty and contracts, returns and repairs, maintenance, and scheduling field service work.
 To ensure seamless customer interactions, companies must integrate all these customer service applications with the ERP.
-Popular customer service platforms include BMC, Cherwell, Jira, Salesforce Service Cloud, Oracle Service, ServiceNow, ServiceMax, Zendesk, and others.

 ERP system integration enables companies to make the most of their data and deliver exceptional customer experiences.
 Here are the specific benefits companies gain.

-Drive Greater Efficiencies
+• Drive Greater Efficiencies

 Processing orders can be slowed down by the fact that sales-related documents are scattered in multiple repositories.
 By automating the processes to pull documents together from different systems, manufacturers can reduce bottlenecks in the order-to-cash workstream, and reduce time delays in the fulfillment, delivery, and invoicing process.
-Access to all customer and product information in one digital workflow reduces bottlenecks in order-to-cash and improves order turnaround time.

-Personalize Customer Experiences
+• Personalize Customer Experiences

-ERP integrations help your company to get intelligent insights on what a customer needs or might want.
+ERP integration helps your company get intelligent insights on what a customer needs or might want.
 If you can access all that data sitting in the back-office, you can create uniquely tailored offerings for your customers.
 But the right technology is needed to combine this data with additional online, offline, and third-party sources to create a single, dynamic customer profile.
 Then you can use this single view of the customer and apply AI to recommend best-fit messaging and offers across all your digital commerce interactions.

-Optimize the Value Chain
+• Optimize the Value Chain

 Integration makes better use of data throughout your company’s value chain.
 A complete view of customer data enables manufacturers to better predict customer demand, quickly adjust to changes in the marketplace, accelerate the engineer-to-order process, and communicate more effectively.

-While there are older ERP integration methods such as point-to-point integration with custom code, Integration Platform as a Service (iPaaS) solutions are designed to make integrations easier and address ERP integration challenges. iPaaS solutions are typically built on the cloud and are used for application integration, data integration, B2B ecosystem integration, on-premises integration, API publishing, and other scenarios. iPaaS solutions are generally based on an API integration platform that provides connectivity, workflow design, data mapping and transformation, and an integration lifecycle.
-Most connect to the more commonly used ERPs, CRMs, customer service applications, or proprietary systems a company may have.
+While there are older ERP integration methods such as point-to-point integration with custom code, Integration Platform as a Service (iPaaS) solutions are designed to make integrations easier and address ERP integration challenges. iPaaS solutions are typically built on the cloud and are used for application integration, data integration, B2B ecosystem integration, on-premises integration, API publishing, and other scenarios.

 There are a range of iPaaS solutions with a broad spectrum of capabilities, but there are some trade-offs in capabilities.
 Some iPaaS solutions offer pre-built components to connect applications and automate business processes, while others require IT to create the integrations themselves. iPaaS solutions with pre-built components simplify common integrations but may not provide the capability to handle more complex integrations.